Mr. Margus Arm, Head of eID Department, Estonian Information System Authority

 He is a fellow of the American Physical Society, member of the editorial board of Physical Review Letters an coordinates as vice-chair of the ETSI ISG QKD the certification effort for QKD devices.

 Dr. Kubo Macak, University of Exeter

-Dr. Olaf Manuel Maennel, Professor for Cyber Security, Tallinn University of Technology
+Prof. Olaf Manuel Maennel, Professor for Cyber Security, Tallinn University of Technology

 Olaf Maennel is a professor for Cyber-Security at Tallinn University of Technology in Estonia, and the scientific lead at the Centre of Digital Forensics and Cyber Security.
 Before that he was with Loughborough University in UK and with the University of Adelaide in Australia.
 He has been general co-chair of ACM SIGCOMM 2015, ACM IMC 2017, and he is co-chairing WG5.2 at the European Cyber Security Organisation (ECSO).
 He has a background in computer networks from the Technical University in Munich, where he graduated in 2005.
 His current research interests include, network security, critical transportation infrastructure protection (maritime and aviation aspects), and cyber-security education.